dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/setting-up-the-contact-manager-solution.md

 3. Add a few contacts, and then verify that the application works as expected.

     ![](setting-up-the-contact-manager-solution/_static/image5.png)
-4. Browse to `http://localhost:50114/Account/Register` (adjust the URL if you&#x27;re hosting the application on a different port).
+4. Browse to `http://localhost:50114/Account/Register` (adjust the URL if you're hosting the application on a different port).
 Add a user name, email address, and password, and verify that you're able to register an account successfully.

     ![](setting-up-the-contact-manager-solution/_static/image6.png)
-5. Browse to `http://localhost:50114/Account/LogOn` (adjust the URL if you&#x27;re hosting the application on a different port).
-Verify that you&#x27;re able to log on using the account you just created.
+5. Browse to `http://localhost:50114/Account/LogOn` (adjust the URL if you're hosting the application on a different port).
+Verify that you're able to log on using the account you just created.

     ![](setting-up-the-contact-manager-solution/_static/image7.png)
 6. Close Internet Explorer to stop debugging.